salesvictor/vscge/README.md

 # About

 This engine is being designed so that I could have a big C++ project and learn all the components that make one.

-## Modular Design/Unix Philosophy
+## Design

-I want as much as possible to be modularized, so that the individual components can be stripped out and used anywhere else, maybe even live on their own repo.
+The goal here is to have a good SWE Project.
+So, as the name suggests, the engine is broken down into modularized, self-contained, components, trying to follow as close as possible the best SWE practices.

 ## Multiplatform

 Although much of what's been done so far is Windows specific, I want this to compile and run on other OSes eventually.

 ## Barebones

+Focusing on the learning aspect, much of what's here is implemented in-house, using only the C++ Standard Library as the external dependency.

-As said before, the goal is to learn, and that's easier when everything is implemented in-house.
-Maybe I will allow some libs down the road if I feel that they are following the modular design approach -- i.e. are doing only **one** job, and doing it really well.
+Maybe in the future there will be some libs that follow the modular design approach -- i.e. are doing only **one** job, and doing it really well.

 # Build Instructions

 Hopefully you should be able to do an out-source build without any pain.
 By that, I mean creating a `build` directory and calling `cmake` from there:

 ```
 mkdir build && cd build